larsphilipp/AdvNum19_DataServer/README.md

 import sqlalchemy  as db
 ```

 As the object `DBConn` is called, the following code will directly be executed.
 The `config.json` file does contain the credentials needed to login to the database.
-Also, at initiation, the ticker and API key will be directly loaded.
+Also, at initiation, the ticker list from the `Underlyings` table and Quandl API key will be loaded directly.
 <details><summary>Click to see the code</summary>
 <p>